 Bedsores, also known as pressure ulcers, are injuries to the skin and tissue caused by prolonged pressure.
 They typically form on bony areas of the body, such as the hips, tailbone, heels, ankles, and elbows.
 If a bedsore is not promptly treated, it can lead to serious conditions, such as cellulitis, bone and joint infections, cancer, and sepsis.

-People who have limited mobility, are incontinent, have poor nutrition or hydration, or are bedridden are highly susceptible to bedsores.
+People with limited mobility, incontinence, poor nutrition or hydration, or bedridden are highly susceptible to bedsores.

-Depending on the severity of the bedsore, it can take anywhere from a few days to years to heal.
+Depending on the severity of the bedsore, it can take a few days to years to heal.
 In severe cases, bedsores may never heal completely.
-Common treatments for pressure ulcers include eating a healthy diet, reducing pressure, keeping the wound clean, and performing surgery to remove, repair or replace damaged tissue.
+Common treatments for pressure ulcers include eating a healthy diet, reducing pressure, keeping the wound clean, and performing surgery to remove, repair, or replace damaged tissue.

 What to Do if You Suspect Nursing Home Abuse